hash-chandra/OHRM/README.md

 ## Best Practices

-1. **Test Independence**: Each test should be independent and not rely on other tests
+1. **Test Independence**: Each test runs in a fresh browser context and page for isolation
 2. **Page Object Model**: Use POM for maintainable code
 3. **Wait Strategies**: Use appropriate wait strategies for dynamic content
 4. **Test Data**: Use unique test data to avoid conflicts